tamir7/Sabres/README.md

 });
 ```

-For a full documentation please see [Wiki].
+Please see [Wiki] for full documentation or [Javadoc] for... well.. for Javadoc.

 ## Installation